maazhasnainkhan/fall23-mcw-maazhasnainkhan/HW2/HW2-report.md

 ## Part 2: Analyze Cleaned Data

-*How many types (kinds) of pets are there?*
+### *How many types (kinds) of pets are there?*

+After cleaning the data it was found that there are approximately 35 kinds of pets.
+We cannot say their numbers with certainity as there are some pets under *'other'* category.

-*How many cats?*
+### *How many cats?*

+The number of cats is 499.

-*How many breeds of cats?*
+### *How many breeds of cats?*

+There are more than a hundred breeds of cats.
+Many of the entries in the data are blank therefore, we cannot be sure of their exact number.
+According to the cleaned data there are almost more than 85 breeds but there are a significant number of entries that are blank.
+Hence, we come to the conclusion that there are more than a hundred breeds of cats.

-*What's the most popular cat breed?
+### *What's the most popular cat breed?
 How many cats are in that breed?*

+The Domestic Short Hair is the most popular breed.
+There are around 82 Domestic Short Hair cats in the data.

-*What's the age range of the cats?*
+### *What's the age range of the cats?*

+There is a wide range of age among the cats.
+Starting from a few weeks upto 24 years.
+It is to be noted that the average age of domesticated cats is around 12-20 years.
+However, in rare cases a cat may live upto around 25-28 years.

-*What's the age range of the rabbits?
+### *What's the age range of the rabbits?
 (Don't forget to look for bunny, too.)*

+The age range of rabbits is from upto 1 year to upto 13 years.

-*What is the oldest pet?
+### *What is the oldest pet?
 Give the pet's name, kind, and age.*

+The oldest pet is a cat named Bruce Springsteen.
+The breed of that cat is not specified.

-*What are the top 5 most popular dog breeds?
+### *What are the top 5 most popular dog breeds?
 List the breed and number.*

+Following are the top 5 most popular dog breeds:

+- Golden Retriever (165)
+- Mutt (35)
+- Labrador Retriever (25)
+- Shih Tzu (22)
+- Beagle (19)

-*What's the most popular everyday name for a dog?*
+### *What's the most popular everyday name for a dog?*

+Charlie is the most popular everyday name for a dog.
+15 dogs in the list are named Charlie.
+I'd also like to mention that the second most popular everyday name for a dog is Daisy.
+14 dogs are named Daisy in the list.

-*What's the most popular full name any pet?*
+### *What's the most popular full name any pet?*

+The most popular full name of any pet is Sophie.
+10 pets have the full name Sophie.

 ## References